How does the program work?

 When will I receive my tree?

-Our average delivery turnaround time is 2 weeks, but sometimes it can take us as long as 3-4 weeks after your order is placed.
-If you have a question about the status of your order, please email us at email@example.com
+Our average delivery turnaround time for trees is usually 5-7 days from when you placed your order, but sometimes it can take up to 3 weeks during our busiest times of the year.
+If you have a question about the status of your order, please email us at firstname.lastname@example.org

 How will I know when my tree will arrive?